Coffee, Tea, Spices from Ethiopia Tariff: 10% (2026)

 Ethiopia is a significant source of coffee, tea, spices imports into the United States, with approximately $1B in total bilateral trade.

-Following the Supreme Court's landmark February 20, 2026 decision striking down IEEPA tariffs, imports of coffee, tea, spices from Ethiopia are now subject to a 10% tariff under Section 122 of the Trade Act of 1974, effective February 24, 2026.
+Following the Supreme Court's landmark February 20, 2026 decision striking down IEEPA tariffs, imports of coffee, tea, spices from Ethiopia are now subject to a 10% base tariff under the Section 301 forced-labor tariff, which replaced the flat 10% Section 122 rate (in effect February 24 – July 24, 2026).

-Coffee, Tea, Spices (HTS Chapter 9) carry an average MFN duty rate of 1.5% in addition to the Section 122 tariff.
+Coffee, Tea, Spices (HTS Chapter 9) carry an average MFN duty rate of 1.5% in addition to the base forced-labor tariff.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Ethiopia.

 Key products in HTS Chapter 9 imported from Ethiopia include Coffee beans, Green tea, Black tea, Pepper, Vanilla, and Cinnamon.